ishche/redp/README.md

 # redp
-Open real estate data exchange protocol

-## About ##
-This is just place to collect information about solutions in this field now.
+Real estate data exchange protocols collection.
+Well, not really collection.
+It will starts with YRL reader/writer.
+YRL is Yandex real estate markup language.
+It's using in http://realty.yandex.ru/ and many other realty web sites.